 While TENS therapy and ESWT therapy (extracorporeal shock wave therapy) might seem similar, since they both use electrical currents, the two procedures are different in several ways.
 ESWT is far more expensive (nearly $1000 before insurance in many cases), and must be done by a licensed professional in a doctor’s office.
 It’s also more painful, and can cause intense discomfort, redness, and swelling.

-Like TENS therapy, ESWT hasn’t been proven, and studies of its effectiveness and limited and mixed.
+Like TENS therapy, ESWT hasn’t been proven, and studies of its effectiveness are limited and mixed.
 For many people TENS therapy is a cost-effective, at-home way of experimenting with the results of electrical current on their plantar fasciitis.

 Is TENS Therapy Safe?